 START BACKUPcommand in the ndb_mgm client to enable this feature, but all data nodes must be using multiple LDMs.
 This means that data nodes must be running ndbmtd and they must be configured to use multiple LDMs prior to taking the backup (see Multi-Threading Configuration Parameters (ndbmtd)).

-ndb_restore also now detects such a backup and automatically attempts to restore it in parallel.
+ndb_restore also now detects a multi-threaded backup and automatically attempts to restore it in parallel.
 It is also possible to restore backups taken in parallel to a previous version of NDB Cluster by slightly modifying the usual restore procedure.

 The compile-cluster script included in the

 NDBsource distribution no longer supports in-source builds.
+(WL #12303)